 With a longstanding history of excellence in multidisciplinary cancer care and education, the John Wayne Cancer Institute continues to be at the forefront of training the next generation of leaders in the field of surgical oncology.
 We offer several fellowship opportunities for surgeons.
 Learn more about our fellowships by clicking here.

-We are pleased that both of our breast surgeons are also fellowship trained.
+We are pleased that all of our breast surgeons are also fellowship trained.

 Janie Grumley, M.D., is the Director of the Comprehensive Breast Program at the Margie Petersen Breast Center at Providence Saint John’s Health Center and Associate Professor of Surgical Oncology at the John Wayne Cancer Institute.
 She is a surgical breast oncologist who has expertise in treating patients with breast cancer and benign breast diseases.
 She completed her Surgical Breast Oncology Fellowship at the University of Southern California.
 Dr. Grumley also specializes in novel treatments such as oncoplastic breast conserving surgery and intraoperative radiation therapy, both of which require advanced training.